averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.last.sequence.notifier.file` - The name of the file in which the last processed number will be written.
 Default - *${connectorName}.seq*

+`a2.transactions.threshold` - Maximum threshold of simultaneously processed (both in the process of reading from the database and in the process of sending) transactions in the connector on Linux systems.
+When not specified (0, default) value is calculated as (vm.max_map_count/16) * 7 for Linux or default to 0x7000 on other platforms.

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters